abinit/abinit/doc/tutorial/eph4mob.md

 as only a few states close to the VBM or CBM are usually included.
 The MPI parallelism over $\kk$-points and spins is very efficient but it requires HDF5 with MPI-IO support and, besides, memory won't scale.
-Use these additional levels if the memory requirements are under control and you want to boost the calculation.
+Use these additional two levels if the memory requirements are under control and you want to boost the calculation.

 ## How to reduce the memory requirements